Inside a Costa Rican Tamaleada – And How You Can Join

 For the filling:

-2-3 pounds cooked pork shoulder (can substitute shredded chicken)
+2–3 lb cooked pork shoulder can substitute for shredded chicken

 Instructions: